The Italian everlasting (Helichrysum) is a sub-shrub and also an herb, which is very interesting also for its cute little gold yellow flowers.

 Smart tip about helichrysum

-If you find caring for plants is more of a chore, splurge for Helichrysum which doesn’t require any care at all!
+If you find that caring for plants is more of a chore, splurge for Helichrysum which doesn’t require any care at all!